-SUPPORT STATEMENT This study was supported by a grant awarded to A. Greenough from the Amanda Smith Charitable Trust (London, UK) to support K.P.
-Sylvester, and in part by a Development Grant from the Medical Research Council (London, UK) to S.L.
-Thein (G0001249), and a Pump Priming Grant to S.R.
-Desai awarded by the Royal College of Radiologists of haemolysis might help to identify SCD patients with pulmonary function abnormalities.
+The lung damage seen in SCD appears to be a complication of chronic haemolysis and repeated episodes of pulmonary vaso-occlusion [1].
+It seems likely then that assessment of the severity of haemolysis might help to identify SCD patients with pulmonary function abnormalities.
 Haemolysis can be assessed by analysing the carboxyhaemoglobin level of venous blood samples [6].
-The haem, released as a result of premature destruction of erythrocytes in patients with SCD, is degraded by the haem oxygenase enzyme complex to equimolar amounts of carbon monoxide (CO) and biliverdin [7, 8].
+The haem, released from premature destruction of erythrocytes in patients with SCD, is degraded by the haem oxygenase enzyme complex to equimolar amounts of carbon monoxide (CO) and biliverdin [7, 8].
 The CO combines with haemoglobin to form carboxyhaemoglobin.
 Carboxyhaemoglobin levels can be measured using a chromatographic technique [9] and closed rebreathing system.
 Unfortunately, the technique is invasive and requires patient cooperation.
-An alternative method of assessing haemolysis is to measure exhaled breath CO levels [10].
-The catabolism of haem from erythrocytes accounts for ~70% of the body's CO production [10].
-It has been previously demonstrated in children with SCD that exhaled CO levels, measured using a nonvolitional technique, correlated with invasively measured markers of haemolysis [11].
-Thus, a subsidiary aim of this study was to determine whether end-tidal CO (ETCO) levels were correlated with conventional markers of haemolysis in older patients with SCD, and, if so, whether ETCO levels were related to lung function abnormalities.
+An alternative technique of assessing haemolysis is to measure exhaled breath CO levels [10].
+The catabolism of haem from erythrocytes accounts for approximately seventy percent of the body's CO production [10].
+We have previously demonstrated in children with SCD, that exhaled CO levels, measured using a non-volitional technique, correlated with invasively measured markers of haemolysis [11].
+Thus, a subsidiary aim of this study was to determine whether ETCO levels were correlated with conventional markers of haemolysis in older patients with abnormalities.

+SCD, and, if so, whether ETCO levels were related to lung function